-Each track defines a three info attributes:
+Each track defines the following info attributes:

-• description (mandatory): A human-readable description of the track.

-- short-description (mandatory): A shorter description of the track. - data-url (optional): A http or https URL that points to the root path where Rally can obtain the corresponding data for this track.
+- version (optional): An integer describing the track specification version in use.
+Rally uses it to detect incompatible future track specification versions and raise an error.
+See the table below for a reference of valid versions. - description (mandatory): A human-readable description of the track. - short-description (mandatory): A shorter description of the track. - data-url (optional): A http or https URL that points to the root path where Rally can obtain the corresponding data for this track.
 This element is not needed if data are only generated on the fly by a custom runner.